-In sum, as Hans Corell has affirmed, it is "crystal clear" from the the very texts of the Cambodian law and UN-RGC agreement resulting from the the UN-RGC negotiation process described above that they established "two categories of suspects: 'senior leaders of Democratic Kampuchea and those who were most responsible for the crimes'," and that any suggestion to the contrary is "close to surrealistic."
-There is also absolutely no evidence nor any reason to believe there was any kind of other UN-RGC agreement delimiting "who should be prosecuted or not," as the accredited negotiators from OLA refrained from specifying names, while their intent was always that the ECCC's "investigating judges and the prosecutors should go where the evidence leads them and where the suspects qualify" within the two distinct categories of "senior leaders" and others "most responsible," without any discussion of the matter by the UN or the "political echelon in Cambodia."427
+In sum, as Hans Corell has affirmed, it is "crystal clear" from the very texts of the Cambodian law and UN-RGC agreement resulting from the UN-RGC negotiation process described above that they established "two categories of suspects: 'senior leaders of Democratic Kampuchea and those who were most responsible for the crimes'," and that any suggestion to the contrary is "close to surrealistic."
+There is also absolutely no evidence nor any reason to believe there was any kind of other UN-RGC agreement delimiting "who should be prosecuted or not," as the accredited negotiators from OLA refrained from specifying names, while their intent was always that the ECCC's "investigating judges and the prosecutors should go where the evidence leads them and where the suspects qualify" within the two distinct categories of "senior leaders" and others "most responsible," without any discussion of the matter by the UN or the "political echelon in Cambodia."
+The ECCC Supreme Court Chamber judgment of February 2012 legally confirmed the position that "the term 'senior leaders of Democratic Kampuchea and those who were most responsible' refers to two categories of Khmer Rouge officials that are not dichotomous."

-The above description also makes it clear that it was broadly understood that the notion of Khmer Rouge senior leaders included members of the CPK Standing Committee and its subordinate Central Committee.
-As of 2004, among those who had been publicly named as fitting into this category were four of the persons on Hun Sen's original list of eight: Nuon Chea, Mok, Ieng Sary and Khieu Samphan (Kè Pork having died in 2002428).
+The above history also makes it clear that it was broadly understood that the notion of Khmer Rouge senior leaders included members of the CPK Standing Committee and its subordinate Central Committee.
+As of 2004, among those who had been publicly named as fitting into this category were four of the persons on Hun Sen's original list of eight: Nuon Chea, Mok, Ieng Sary and Khieu Samphan (Kè Pork having died in 2002^{434}).
 The fifth surviving person from Hun Sen's list, Ieng Thirith, was publicly identified as a candidate either as a senior leader by virtue of her having been a DK government minister, or categorized on the same grounds as another "leader" and thus a potentially most responsible second-tier figure.
 Duch had been added to the list more or less explicitly as an example of an other most responsible, bringing the total of named suspects to six.
 If four or more additional suspects were to be put forward as candidates for prosecution, it was most logical to assume that they should be drawn from among as yet unidentified or publicly unnamed members of the Central Committee, DK government ministers and mid-level CPK cadre, political or military.
 Certainly, despite some inconsistency, neither Hun Sen nor other authoritative RGC officials had definitively ruled out the possibility that middle-echelon CPK cadre could be prosecuted, as long as early defectors like Hun Sen himself, Chea Sim and Heng Samrin were excluded.
 This was so even if there was much to indicate such an expansive but qualified coverage was not their preference, and thus that there was reason to doubt the sincerity of RGC statements to the effect that they were prepared to accept an interpretation of the ECCC's personal jurisdiction including middle level CPK "leaders."
 In any case, from the history of the negotiations, it is clear this was the interpretation intended by the UN and is also the most reasonable interpretation, legally speaking.
 Of course, the fact that former mid-echelon "leaders" were intended as possible candidates for prosecution did not make all of them indictable, much less guilty.
 Such grave matters could only be decided by probative evidence adduced via genuine, impartial and effective investigations to ascertain the truth about their culpability for crimes covered by the ECCC subject matter jurisdiction.